Carnot rectifiability and Alberti representations: Introduction

-The challenging part in the previous theorem is the implication $2\Rightarrow 1$, and in particular the step of constructing a differential defined on $\mathbb G$ when having at disposal only the \textbf{horizontal fragments} given by the Alberti representations $\mathcal{A}_1,\ldots,\mathcal{A}_{n_1}$.
-In order to do so, we exploit the idea of concatenating curves which is at the heart of Pansu's proof of the analogue of Rademacher theorem for Lipschitz maps between Carnot groups \cite{Pansu}.
-The new feature in our theorem is the notion of completeness, which cannot be dropped in any non-Abelian Carnot group, see \cref{rem:NotDropComplete}.
-This notion ensures that, at almost every point $x\in U$, if the infinitesimal Lipschitz constant of the chart $\varphi$ is $0$ along some directions, then so it is for the function $f$ with respect to which the chart is complete.
+The challenging part of the proof of \cref{chardiffspacesINTRO} is the implication 2.$\Rightarrow$1., and in particular the step of constructing a differential defined on $\mathbb G$ when having at disposal only the \textbf{horizontal fragments} given by the Alberti representations $\mathcal{A}_1,\ldots,\mathcal{A}_{n_1}$.
+The requirement of completeness of charts in the statement of \cref{chardiffspacesINTRO} cannot be dropped in any non-Abelian Carnot group; see \cref{rem:NotDropComplete}.
+Completeness ensures that, at almost every point $x\in U$, if the infinitesimal Lipschitz constant of the chart $\varphi$ is $0$ along some directions, then so it is for the function $f$ with respect to which the chart is complete and this ensures certain compatibility properties of concatenations of curves with respect to charts.
 See \cref{def:GHcomplete} for details.
-For a more thorough review of the proof, we refer to reader to the beginning of \cref{sec3}, and in particular to the proof of \cref{thm:Fondamentale2}.
+For a more thorough review of the proof, we refer the reader to the beginning of \cref{sec3}, and in particular to the proof of \cref{thm:Fondamentale2}.

-Notice that as a consequence of Pansu differentiability theorem every Carnot group $\mathbb G$ is a $(\mathbb G,\mathbb H)$-differentiability space with chart $(\mathbb G,\mathrm{id}_{\mathbb G})$.
-Moreover, for every Carnot group $\mathbb H$, such a chart is clearly $(\mathbb G,\mathbb H)$-complete for every Lipschitz function $f:X\to\mathbb H$, see \cref{def:GHcomplete}.
-Notice also that every Carnot group $\mathbb G$ is an $n_1$-Lipschitz differentiability space, where $n_1$ is the dimension of the first stratum.
-Then, in every Carnot group $\mathbb G$ we have $n_1$ independent Alberti representation. {The non-trivial part, which is the content of Pansu--Rademacher theorem, is to concatenate them in order to define the homogeneous differential of a Carnot-valued map.
-In the setting of metric measure spaces such a concatenation becomes delicate, and it is precisely at this point that the completeness assumption enters into play, becoming crucial and necessary.}
+We shall remark that every Pansu differentiability space is a Lipschitz differentiability space in the sense of \cite{CheegerGAFA}.
+This can be seen by projecting a chart $\varphi: X\to\mathbb G$ on the first stratum of $\mathbb G$.
+For a more detailed explanation, see \cref{rem:Importante}.
+Thus, we are studying a distinguished sub-class of Lipschitz differentiability spaces.
+As it happens for Pansu differentiability theorem \cite{Pansu}, which gives more information with respect to Cheeger's differentiability theorem on PI spaces \cite{CheegerGAFA} when applied to Carnot groups, our results deal with a notion of differentiability that is stronger than the relative notion one has when one considers the Pansu differentiability spaces as a Lipschitz differentiability space.